YaelDillies/LeanCamCombi/docs/index.md

 # layout: home
 ---

-# The consistency of New Foundations
+# Cambridge combinatorics in Lean

 The purpose of this community-owned repository is to *digitise* some mathematical definitions, theorem statements and theorem proofs.
 Digitisation, or formalisation, is a process where the source material, typically a mathematical textbook or a pdf file or website or video, is transformed into definitions in a target system consisting of a computer implementation of a logical theory (such as set theory or type theory).